basin-dev/continue/docs/docs/walkthroughs/dlt-plugin.md

     print(load_info)
 ```

+6. Wait and ask what API to use?

-6. The OpenAI API responds to the action with the following:
+7. The OpenAI API responds to the action with the following:

 Sure, I can help you with that.
 Here's my plan: